 - Following Jake's instructions on making the Perfect Sandwich, which includes a lot of fillings (including a whole steak), results in a sandwich that is far too big to actually bite normally (no problem for Jake given his stretching abilities).
 Andrew has to cut it into slices and roll it into a log to eat it.
 It was still an apparently good sandwich however.

-- Likewise, a workaround was needed for both the "bird from the window" step (as that would've meant, in Andrew's case, using a pigeon), and the "lobster soul" step (which Andrew decided upon making a lobster aioli).
+- Likewise, a workaround was needed for both the "bird from the window" step (as that would've meant, in Andrew's case, using a New York City pigeon—better known as a sky ratnote ), and the "lobster soul" step (which Andrew decided upon making a lobster aioli).
 Also, using the blowtorch to toast the bread didn't produce favorable results.

-- In a rather roundabout way, the 2019 April Fools Day episode showcases exactly how a jelly filled donut could resemble onigiri (outside the ones that look more accurate).
+- In a rather roundabout way, the 2019 April Fools Day episode showcases exactly how a jelly filled donut could resemble onigiri .

 - Real Men Cook: Andrew's a more mature, masculine guy than his job description would indicate.

-- Self-Imposed Challenge: Whenever Andrew decides to improve upon a given food item.
+- Self-Imposed Challenge: Invoked whenever Andrew decides to improve upon a given food item.

 - Since the "World's Greatest Sandwich" is just a BLT with cheese and a fried egg, Andrew decided go through the time and effort to make homemade bread in order for the video to have more content.